mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <h4>Experiment 63 (compensated IMU data)</h4>

-<p align="justify">The experiment was carried out in the Martyr Teacher Necmettin Yilmaz Hallway.
+<p align="justify">The experiment was carried out in the marty teacher hallway.
 Pedestrian 3, who is 5"11' tall, walked all the way to the end of the hallway at a slow pace.
 Subsequently, the pedestrian returned back to the start point at a higher pace.
 A video recording of the action trajectory is available for <a href="https://youtube.com/shorts/6sTDNu-OFLc">viewing</a>.</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |